memgraph/docs/mage/query-modules/python/xml_module.md

 - `xml_input: string` ➡ input XML string.
 - `simple: bool (default = false)` ➡ bool used for specifying whether simple mode should be used.
-- `path: string (default = "")` ➡ path to the XML file which is to be parsed.
-If path is not empty, xml_input string is ignored, and only the file is parsed.
+- `path: string (default = "")` ➡ path to the XML file that needs to be parsed.
+If the path is not empty, the `xml_input` string is ignored, and only the file is parsed.

 #### Output: